SVF-tools/WebSVF/README.md

 Slides: https://www.canva.com/design/DAGVJAkBxYs/MSXLoiYFYhyO_qh1qxGCrA/edit?utm_content=DAGVJAkBxYs&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

-The new feature allows users to communicate with OpenAI's GPT 3.5-Turbo engine, and attach any of their files present on the site!

 # Installation of webSVF 5.0
 Note, webSVF 5.0 uses svf-ex executable from previous webSVF to create graphs.
 The executable can only run in x86 architecture (not arm64).
 Installation should be completed on linux for best results.